Go West (band): History

-In 1982, Cox and Drummie formed the band Go West, with Cox as lead singer and Drummie on guitar and backing vocals.
+In 1982, Cox and Drummie formed the band Go West, with Cox as lead vocalist and Drummie on guitar and backing vocals.
+The name Go West was chosen due to the duo feeling, at the time, the British public were more attracted to music that came from America rather than their own country (in a similar vein to The British Invasion).
 Go West had a publishing deal and possessed a portastudio, but lacked a band or recording company.
-Cox and Drummie decided, with support from John Glover, their manager, to find a musical producer, and record just two of their songs.
+Cox and Drummie decided, with support from John Glover, their manager, to find a record producer, and record just two of their songs.
 The tracks "We Close Our Eyes" and "Call Me" found Go West landing a recording contract with Chrysalis Records.

-Go West's debut single, "We Close Our Eyes", was released in 1985 and reached No. 5 on the UK Singles Chart, No. 5 on the US Dance Club Play chart and No. 41 on the Billboard Hot 100.
+Go West's debut single, "We Close Our Eyes", was released in February 1985 and reached No. 5 on the UK Singles Chart, No. 5 on the US Dance Club Play chart and No. 41 on the Billboard Hot 100.
 The video for the song, directed by Godley & Creme, was innovative and unusual for its time, becoming an early favourite on MTV.
 "We Close Our Eyes" would prove to be the band's highest-placed UK single, and their only appearance in the UK Singles Chart's top ten.

-The duo's eponymous debut album was released in 1985.
+The duo's eponymous debut studio album was released in April 1985.
 It included "We Close Our Eyes" and "Call Me" as well as "Don't Look Down", which served as the prequel to what would be their first top 40 hit in the US.
 The album peaked at no. 8 in the United Kingdom.
-Bangs and Crashes, an album of remixes, B-sides and live tracks, was released in 1986, and included the track "One Way Street" which was part of the Rocky IV soundtrack.
+Bangs & Crashes, an album of remixes, B-sides and live tracks, was released in 1986, and included the track "One Way Street" which was part of the 1985 Rocky IV film soundtrack.
 Go West were voted "Best Newcomer" at the 1986 Brit Awards.